cahute/cahute/docs/topics/links.rst

 * Call :c:func:`cahute_open_serial_link` with the
-  :c:macro:`CAHUTE_SERIAL_PROTOCOL_NONE` protocol, for opening a generic link over a serial medium;
+  :c:macro:`CAHUTE_SERIAL_PROTOCOL_NONE` protocol, for opening a generic link over a serial transport;
 * Call :c:func:`cahute_open_simple_usb_link` or :c:func:`cahute_open_usb_link`
   with the :c:macro:`CAHUTE_USB_NOPROTO` flag, for opening a generic link to a USB device.